p4sstime/p4sstime/README.md

 [Fixed Friendly Fire](https://github.com/Mikusch/friendlyfire); Remove distance-based projectile blocking on teammates when mp_friendlyfire 1

 Huge shoutout to the AlliedModders Discord for being the most helpful source of info ever.

+Thanks to those in The Dunking Dojo and those in the Official 4v4 PASS Time Discord for being my guinea pigs.